The Clear Edge

 Step 3: Define the CEO Role (Your New Job Description)

-Most founders don’t transition because they can’t answer “what would I actually do?” concretely.
-Here it is:
+Most founders do not transition because they cannot concretely answer, “what would I actually do?” as CEO.
+Here is the answer.

-Growth (25% of CEO time): Market expansion, key account relationships, partnership development, positioning evolution.
-Who should you be building relationships with that your current role doesn’t create time for?
+Growth (25% of CEO time): Driving market expansion, owning key account relationships, building partnerships, and evolving positioning.
+Who should you be building relationships with that your current operator-heavy role does not leave time for?

-Systems (10% of CEO time): Building infrastructure that makes the business more resilient and scalable.
-Documentation, processes, quality systems, and financial architecture.
+Systems (10% of CEO time): Building the infrastructure that makes the business resilient and scalable—documentation, processes, quality systems, and financial architecture.

 What CEO does NOT include: